erming/erming.github.io/_posts/2014-06-28-how-to-install-jekyll-on-ubuntu.md

 ---
 layout: post
-title: "How to install Jekyll"
+title: "How to install Jekyll on Ubuntu"
 date: 2014-06-28 19:56
 category: programming
 ---